kochm/wp-mendeley-plugin/readme.txt

 <ol>
 <li> Upload archive contents to the `/wp-content/plugins/` directory
 <li> Activate the plugin through the 'Plugins' menu in WordPress
+<li> Obtain Client Id and Client Secret from Mendeley (see http://dev.mendeley.com/applications/register/) - When asked for a callback/redirection URI, specify the URL provided on the options page of the plugin
-<li> Configure your settings (especially enter Customer Key and Customer Secret obtained from Mendeley), and request Access Token
+<li> Configure your settings (especially enter Client Id and Client Secret obtained from Mendeley), and press "Request Access Token"
 </ol>

 <p>Please make sure that caching is switched on when accessing shared collections!
 There is currently an access rate limit of 150 requests per hour - and since we need one request for every document (for retrieving the details) this limit is reached quickly.</p>